jkrh/kvms/README.md

 | sysreg read  | -                  | mrs target reg       |
 | sysreg write | msr source reg     | -                    |

+Guest system state is stored in both hyp and VCPU context.
+Several of the system registers are emulated and full access from KVM is required.

 TBC: Floating point registers, QEMU state sync breakage